Remains found of Florida teen who may have witnessed 2017 murder

 “We know that people in our community know things that they haven’t shared yet.
 Look inside yourself; we want to bring this family justice.
 We want to bring this family peace,” he said.

-Sarasota police did not immediately comment on the status of the investigation into Combs' murder.
+Sarasota police declined to comment to NBC News on the status of the investigation into Combs' slaying.